codetalker7/SVA-hws/hw2/p6/README.md

 $$\text{IM}^6(savex, x, cnt) = \text{IM}^5\lor (x = 0\land cnt = 1)$$

 Note that $\text{IM}^6$ does not include the variable $savex$.
 Now, note that by our transition system, any state of the form $\langle savex, 0, 1\rangle$ can only reach itself after a single step.
-So, it follwos that
+So, it follows that

 $$\text{IM}^7 = \text{IM}^6$$